$43,958

 The large cohorts cultivate a variety of approaches to solve the same problem, help others to think outside of the box and foster creativity.
 However, you could feel like just a number and desire more individual attention.
 When researching schools, try to reach out to current students and ask about the culture to help you decide which type of culture best suits you.

-10 MBA Finance Programs with the Highest Student Enrollment
+10 Finance MBA Programs with the Highest Student Enrollment

 - The University of Texas at Dallas - 3,933